 Step 1.
 Log into your MyFTDNA page.

 Step 2.
 Upload your GEDCOM to create your family tree if you have not already done so.
 If you cannot do that, at least enter the information you have into your FTDNA tree and the surnames you know.
 Remember, your matches will probably be to cousins who likely have different surnames, so your GEDCOM should be as "bushy" as possible and extend as far back as you know (12 to 13 generations if possible).
-Include locations and dates, since these are often better clues than just surnames.
+Important: Always include locations and dates in all your trees and Gedcoms, since these are often better clues than just surnames.

 Step 3.
-Point your mouse to Family Finder in the top (menu) bar.
+Choose Family Finder in the top left (menu) bar.

 Step 4.
 Click on Matches.
 You will see several pages of matches.
 All are related to you.
 Work from the top of the list down because the closest matches are near the top and will be the easiest to connect to your own tree.
-(I ignore all matches that do not have a tree or at least surnames in the right-hand column unless they are extremely close genetically (first or second cousins) or I recognize the name.)
+(Caution: I ignore all matches that do not have a tree or at least surnames in the right-hand column unless they are extremely close genetically (first or second cousins) or I recognize the name.
+I know many others do the same so, if you do not share your own tree, do not expect good results.)
 Notice that the surnames in bold match surnames in your own uploaded tree, but remember that everyone has brick walls, especially with female lines, so you may match someone on an unknown name.
 You may download your matches to a CSV or Excel file if you wish to work offline and maintain your own file.